 Then, in late 2003, a company from Italy of all places erected a 40-foot-tall, 24-ton chair in the parking lot of the L.A.
 Mart in Los Angeles.
 California bragged that its European mercenary was the Largest Chair in America, which indeed it was.
 The seat of power had moved to a foreign land -- until the USA got redemption from an unexpected source....

 Rocking chairs remained noncombatants in the Big Chair War until 1990, when a 21-footer was built in Penrose, Colorado.
 It remained tops in its specialized field until the 21st century -- and then rockers suddenly rocketed for the sky.
 The Star of Texas, unveiled in 2002, stands 26 feet tall.
 Big John, built in 2004 in Franklin, Indiana, reaches 34 feet.

-Then in 2008 -- the same year that a 34-foot log chair was built in Deadwood, South Dakota, and a 35-foot rocking chair in Gulfport, Mississippi -- the biggest American chair of all was unveiled: a mighty rocker of steel, 42 feet tall, built along Route 66 in Fanning, Missouri.
+Then in 2008 -- the same year that a 34-foot log chair was built in Deadwood, South Dakota, and a 35-foot rocking chair in Gulfport, Mississippi -- a mighty rocker of steel was unveiled, 42 feet tall, built along Route 66 in Fanning, Missouri.
+And then in 2015, all previous USA records were shattered when a wooden rocker, towering 56.5 feet high, was topped-off in Casey, Illinois.
 The Largest Chair in America was once again American-made.